cpmpercussion/homepage/students/index.md

 Here's some project ideas that could be extended or shaped to suit you:

+### Creating a New Interface for Musical Expression

+Computers and electronics give us so many new opportunities to create new kinds of musical instruments (and new kinds of music).
+We often think of these systems as containing an _interface_ between a human user and sound synthesisers.
+The interface can either be a piece of computer software (e.g., a web app, or a p5.js program), or hardware (e.g., an Arduino with custom sensors).
+[New Interfaces for Musical Expression](https://nime.org) is a research field where we explore how these new software and hardware-based instruments work and what kinds of music they can make.

+I've created _lots_ of different kinds of new musical interfaces, but in this project, it's a good opportunity to create something that you invent or to take a new idea further than it has been before.

+### Requirements:

+- strong interest in music and interaction

+### Nice to have:

+- experience in hardware (e.g., Arduino)
+- experience in interactive media software (e.g., [p5.js](p5js.org))
+- experience in computer music (e.g., [ANU Laptop Ensemble](https://cs.anu.edu.au/courses/comp2710-lens/)) or creative arts (e.g., [Art and Interaction Computing](https://cs.anu.edu.au/courses/comp1720/)).

 ### Discriminating real from neural generated music

 Most generative music systems just create new music, this project would involve training discriminator neural networks to tell if music was created by a human, or a cutting edge ANN such as [Music Transformer](https://magenta.tensorflow.org/music-transformer) or [PerformanceRNN](https://magenta.tensorflow.org/performance-rnn).